LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

 Because all executing code occurs within a capture, every capture that is manually created (as in the two examples above) is done so within the context of another capture.
 This surrounding capture is known as the new capture's :dfn:`home capture`.
 Not all captures will have a home.
-Captures which are automatically created based on the invocation of a method will not have a home.
+Captures created automatically based on the invocation of a method will not have a home.
 A capture that is created within a capture that does have a home will have its home set to its parent capture's home.
 This means that nested captures will all have the same home.